-The share of A-goods in aggregate consumption (α) is determined by the proportion of those products in the set of all consumption goods (weighted by the elasticity of substitution within-industry σ_i) and by its relative price.
-When goods from different industries are substitutes from one another, i.e. $\beta > 1$, a greater number of Agoods available or a lower relative price yields expenditure shift towards A-goods in detriment of M. On the other hand, when products of different industries are perceived as complements, i.e. $\beta < 1$, then the same conditions imply an increase in the expenditure share devoted to M in detriment of A. The share of A-goods in world expenditure is time-variant since the number of products of each industry available to consumers at every t can change over time and so can relative prices, which follow wage movements.
+The share α is determined by the proportion of A-products in the set of all consumption goods (weighted by a function of the elasticity of substitution within industry σ_i) and by its relative price.
+When goods from different industries are substitutes from one another, i.e. $\beta > 1$, a greater number of A-goods available or a lower relative price yields expenditure shift towards A-goods in detriment of M. On the other hand, when products of different industries are perceived as complements, i.e. $\beta < 1$, then the same conditions imply an increase in the expenditure share devoted to M in detriment of A. The share of A-goods in world expenditure is time-variant since the number of products of each industry available to consumers at every t can change over time and so can relative prices, which follow wage movements.
 The only exception is when $\beta = 1$ in which case α is a parameter and expenditure shares in each industry are constant.

-Knowing α , equation (5) gives the aggregate price level P. Moreover, firms in industry i are able to know how many profits (π_i) they make (by 9), so they can take fully informed producing decisions.
-Firms consider demand conditions for their production decisions so the market for each product clears.
+Knowing α , equation (5) gives the aggregate price level P. Moreover, firms in industry i are able to compute how many profits (π_i) they make (by 9), so they can take fully informed producing decisions.
+Firms consider demand conditions for their production decisions, so the market for each product clears.
 A given level of expenditure for consumers automatically gives the level of consumption in each industry, by (4), and in each product by (8).

-Equilibrium in the market of labour impose that the amount of the resource used in the development of products and in their production equals its fixed supply L_c , at each economy.
-By (12) the amount of labour used in the development of products equals $L{R,i} = g_i a_i$.
-For the production of the final good, each firm in industry i requires a quantity of labour of $L{F,A} = \alpha E/n_A p_A$ and $L{F,M} = (1 - \alpha)E/n_M p_M$, so the total amount of labour used in industry i equals n_i times that amount, $\forall i = M, A$.
+Equilibrium in the labour market imposes that the amount of resources used in the development of products and in their production equals its fixed supply L_c , at each economy.
+By (12), the amount of labour used in product development equals $L{R,i} = g_i a_i$.
+For final good production, each firm in industry i requires a quantity of labour of $L{F,A} = \alpha E/n_A p_A$ and $L{F,M} = (1 - \alpha)E/n_M p_M$, so the total amount of labour used in industry i equals n_i times that amount, $\forall i = M, A$.
 This gives the following labour market clearing conditions